colebaril/Website/content/publications-presentations/index.en.md

 ## 1 Publications

-(In Prep): Black queen cell virus detected in Canadian mosquitoes.
+1. (In Prep): Black queen cell virus detected in Canadian mosquitoes.
 Authors: **Cole Baril**, Christophe MR. LeMoine, Bryan J. Cassone.

+> Black queen cell virus (BQCV) is a ubiquitous honeybee viruses and significant pathogen to queen bee (Apis mellifera) larvae.
+In this study, we used next generation sequencing to identify
+> BQCV in Aedes vexans collected in 2019 and 2020 from Manitoba, Canada.
+We assembled de novo the near complete genome sequence of the virus, which is the first available from North America
+> and first report of BQCV being harbored by mosquitoes.
+Since we also identified sequences of plant origin in the mosquito samples, we hypothesize that the virus was indirectly acquired by
+> foraging at the same nectar sources as honey bees.

 ## 2 Posters